MapServer for Windows (MS4W) README

 Securing your MS4W Installation

 MapServer requests often contain the MAP= parameter with a directory path to a mapfile, that can be used to execute malicious code, or possibly traverse through the server’s filesystem.
 If you have installed MS4W on a publicly visible server, you must pay attention to preventing these malicious attacks.
-Here are the recommended security steps to implement on your MS4W server:

 Security Steps to Enable